sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

-This level of disadvantage should now be applied *consistently* whenever any character attempts to avoid a swooping attack in a dark environment from a bat creature without further expenditure from the Bad Bank.
+This level of disadvantage should now be applied *consistently* whenever any character attempts to avoid a swooping attack in a dark environment from a bat creature.
+No further expenditure from the Bad Bank is needed.

 Consistency prevents players from feeling the game is unfair or that you are especially aiming negative consequences at one player.

-## Critical Failures

-If a player resolves a flip with the *critical failure* card, the GM may use 1 point from the *Bad Bank* to make an additional move.

 ## Creating Deadly Combat Encounters